Neotys-Labs/Ranorex/README.md

 ### Module NL_StopRecording_Extended

-This module is stops recording with more paramùeters.
+This module is stops recording with more paramï¿½eters.
 Enabled only in **DESIGN** mode.
 Parameters:
 * **nl_timeout**: Integer.
 Default value is **1200** seconds.
 Set the timeout in seconds to wait for the end of the post record process.
 * **frameworkParameterSearch**: Boolean.
 Default value is **true**.